osenco/pesapal-php/README.md

 ### Payment Form
 Create a form with the following fields:
-$amount int 100
+`amount int 100
-$type string MERCHANT
+type string MERCHANT
-$description string Order Description
-$reference mixed string/int 001
-$first_name string John
-$last_name string Doe
-$email string john@yahoo.com
+description string Order Description reference mixed string/int 001 first_name string John last_name string Doe email string john@yahoo.com `

 ### Process Payment
 Call the iframe() method where you would like to render the Pesapal iframe